 It started with a sudden change in his mood and his inability to stay awake, ANYWHERE.
 At night I would listen to him snore, he would take air in, and then I could hear as he struggled to release the air that had now become trapped behind his relaxed area of his throat, in essence, his throat had collapsed on top of his windpipe.
 He would continue to struggle to release the air until his brain finally recognized that he was going without oxygen and would wake him up to regain his breath.
 This would happen over and over.
 This didn’t allow him to enter the valuable, enriching part of our sleep that heals and sustains our bodies.

 When I told him about it, he went through a long period of denial until it finally became too much to bear in his waking life.
 He was struggling to survive.
-Ultimately he was evaluated in a sleep center and prescribed a CPAP machine, although he ended up instead using a different anti snoring device after reading snoring mouthpiece reviews.
+Ultimately he was evaluated in a sleep center and prescribed a CPAP machine, although he ended up instead using a different anti snoring device after reading snoring mouthpiece reviews like this one on the Good Morning Snore Solution.
 It was a miserable existence, until he finally found the Good Morning Snore Solution.
 Don’t let this be you.
 Continue reading

 Daniel Reardon’s whole life lay ahead of him.
 The University of Maryland freshman had no history of alcohol abuse.
 But at his fraternity initiation party, he drank large amounts of beer through a funnel.
 Then his so-called friends poured bourbon down his throat.
 Daniel went into a coma.
 Several days later, he died.